In a nutshell

 By engaging your employees in decision-making, you are accessing real experience to improve processes, leading to increased efficiency, productivity and profitability.

 According to research organisation Gallup’s “Global Workplace” survey in 2014, the most engaged employees beat their less engaged co-workers hands down:

-These global findings are echoed in the Scottish Government’s “Working Together” review (2014) which showed strong evidence on the benefits associated with progressive workplace policies, including improved innovation, productivity, health and safety, sick leave levels and morale.
+These global findings are echoed in the Scottish Government’s “Working Together” review (2014) which showed strong evidence on the benefits associated with progressive workplace policies.
+These included improved innovation, productivity, health and safety, sick leave levels and morale.

 Having an engaged workforce drives innovation, competitiveness and productivity – all necessary to improve Scotland’s overall economic performance.

 Most employees within the UK feel they lack the opportunity to challenge themselves at work: to learn and solve problems.
 Working in an environment where they are encouraged to do so is motivational and empowering.

 Under international human rights law, everybody is entitled to form and join trade unions that are able to operate freely, and to respect for private and family life.

 The world of work is changing fast and the social demands and lives of millions of employees are changing with it.
 Creating an engaging workplace that supports employees and family life isn’t just the right thing to do, it is economically advantageous.
 Flexible working can help to deliver business success by enabling working families to have a good balance between work and family life.

 Find out if you're ready to make your Scottish Business PledgeCheck here